-Participating students complete the PhD degree requirements set by the NYU Department of Sociology and in accordance with the academic policies of NYU GSAS.
-Each student develops an individualized course plan in consultation with the Director of Graduate Study at the NYU Department of Sociology and the student’s NYU Shanghai faculty advisor.
-A typical sequence follows:
+Students complete the PhD degree requirements set by the NYU Department of Sociology in accordance with the academic policies of NYU GSAS.
+Each student will develop an individualized course plan in consultation with the Director of Graduate Study at the NYU Department of Sociology and the student’s NYU Shanghai faculty advisor.
+A typical sequence of study is as follows:

-Begin program with funded research rotation, up to 3 months preceding first Fall semester, to familiarize with NYU Shanghai and faculty as well as lay a foundation for future doctoral study.
+Begin program with funded research rotation up to 3 months preceding first Fall semester.
+Become familiarized with NYU Shanghai and faculty and lay a foundation for future doctoral study.

 (Fall and Spring)